Sebastian Weber Dance Company

 Our dance is a way to face the world.
 We develop dance pieces on topics that move us in everyday life and allow us to find our position on social issues.
 To dance is to navigate in wild waters; it’s an ongoing search and progression.

 We love the feeling of dancing: the intoxication of the groove and the alertness of the body.
 Tap dance is archaic in the way it links movement and rhythm.
 Tap dance is always music.
 And always communication.
 The key lies in hearing more than in doing.

 Dance is also a place of contradictions: We’re both individuals and a collective, childish and serious, clueless and competent.
 We love the fact that dance does not provide simple truths, but remains complex and eclectic even in simple moments.

 Tap dance is part of the jazz tradition.
 Much of our artistic identity comes from the Afro-American heritage of jazz and tap.
 That is also a commitment.
-We love chocolate and always have some on hand.
 We plan to dance until we’re as old as the hills.
 We do not see our dance as a product to sell, but as a process we want to share with as many people as possible.
 We look forward to welcoming you into our community!

 In 2017, we created our first production CABOOM out of nothing.
 Sebastian came up with new methods and Janne, Andrea, Helen, Nik and Michela joined in and supported his ideas.
 The road we took was bumpy and confusing, but we powered ahead and reached our destination.